-CR30SFCR FUNDAMENTALS OF COLLISION AND REFINISHING 30S CR30SAMW AUTOMOTIVE METALS & WELDING advanced auto body repair and refinishing techniques.
-You will be taught panel replacement, hydraulics usage, panel alignments and the fundamental skills required in the auto body trade.
-You will also have the opportunity to learn modern spray techniques and application of refinishing materials.
+CR30SFCR FUNDAMENTALS OF COLLISION AND REFINISHING 30S

+CR30SAMW AUTOMOTIVE METALS & WELDING CR30SCP CORROSION PROTECTION 30S

+Students will focus on auto body repair and refinishing techniques.
+They will be taught panel replacement, hydraulics usage, panel alignments and the fundamental skills required in the auto body trade.
+Students will also have the opportunity to learn modern spray techniques and application of refinishing materials.